It is made up of 2 parts:

 Bursaries are not paid to:

-young people on higher education (HE) courses, with the exception of those participating in HE access courses or courses of HE falling within paragraph 1(g) or 1(h) of schedule 6 to the Education Reform Act 1988, provided the courses are funded under the 16 to 18 learner responsive model
+- young people on higher education (HE) courses, except those participating in HE access courses or courses of HE falling within paragraph 1(g) or 1(h) of schedule 6 to the Education Reform Act 1988, provided the courses are funded under the 16 to 18 learner responsive model

 - young people on waged apprenticeships